UmairJibran/dailyExpenseSheet/README.md

 # Daily Expense Sheet Application
-it shows how much data did we spend on what and when
+it shows how much cash did we spend on what and when

 ## Getting Started
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)